Our Commitment to Privacy.

 The ADA reserves the right to share your information to respond to duly authorized information requests of governmental authorities or where required by law.

 Under California Civil Code Section 1798.83 (also known as S.B.
 27), if you are a California resident and your business relationship with the ADA is primarily for personal, family, or household purposes, you may request certain data regarding our disclosure, if any, of personal information to third parties for the third parties’ direct marketing purposes.
 To make such a request, please send an email to email@example.com with “Request for California Privacy Information” in the subject line.
 You may make such a request up to once per calendar year.
 If applicable, we will provide you, by email, a list of the categories of personal information disclosed to third parties for their direct marketing purposes during the immediately preceding calendar year, along with the third parties’ names and addresses.
 Please note that not all personal information sharing is covered by S.B.
 27’s requirements.

 Your use of the ADA Websites shall indicate your understanding and acceptance of the terms of this Privacy Statement.
 If you do not agree with all the terms herein, you should not use the ADA Websites or services.

 Tell Us What You Think

-The American Diabetes Association welcomes your questions and comments about this privacy statement, about the practices of the Association, and about your dealings with this website.
-Please send email to email@example.com, or write to:
+The ADA welcomes your questions and comments about this Privacy Statement, about the practices of the ADA, and about your dealings with this website.
+Please send an email to firstname.lastname@example.org, or write to:

 American Diabetes Association